B3R4Xi/B3R4Xi/README.md

 - 👋 Hi, I’m @B3R4Xi
-- 👀 I’m interested in cybersec and it enthusiast
+- 👀 I’m interested in it enthusiast
 - 📫 How to reach me nasifznadif@gmail.com

 <!---